background

 • Add-ons are complimentary products, features, or services offered to existing customers that were not part of the original purchase (or initial subscription) but enhancements to the core product offering.

-• The conversion of customers requires comprehensive knowledge of the behavioral patterns in users, the entire user journey from start to end, and current market trends to identify opportunities for add-ons that meet specific customer needs.
+• Converting customers requires comprehensive knowledge of user behavioral patterns, the entire user journey from start to end, and current market trends to identify opportunities for add-ons that meet specific customer needs.

 • The strategic deployment of add-ons creates an uptick in incremental expansion revenue while enhancing the user experience since there is more perceived value from the customer’s perspective, which is required to establish long-term customer relationships.